andrewKOwong/mixedconclusions/content/blog/twohourjobsearch/index.md

 there.
 You may have to get a bit creative here and do some guessing.

 ### The Six-Point Email (20 min)
 If you're somewhat introverted like me, the thought of writing what is essentially a cold-call email makes you cringe.
-But Dalton states that this is because we imagining writing an email where we have to "sell ourselves".
+But Dalton states that this is because we imagine writing an email where we have to "sell ourselves".
 Instead, he outlines a six-point email method, which I've copied here verbatim:

 1. Write fewer than seventy-five words.